 - a) Storm drain systems capable of conveying the flood mitigation storm event are required when water spread, intersection cross flow, and lot to lot drainage flow limits are exceeded, or when the minimum time of concentration shown in Table 1.5 of the iSWM Hydrology Technical Manual are reached.
-Closed pipe systems are required for discharges up to and including 300 cfs. - b) Pipe material shall be reinforced concrete for all pipe sizes 48" and larger in diameter with appropriate bedding and class type depending on cover.
+Closed pipe systems are required for discharges up to and including 300 cfs in public systems. - b) Pipe material in a public storm drain system or in public right-of-way shall be reinforced concrete for all pipe sizes 48" and larger in diameter with appropriate bedding and class type depending on cover.
 Pipe material for pipe sizes less than 48" shall be reinforced concrete or aluminized steel Type II Ultra Flow or equivalent with proper backfill and cover. - c) Proposed storm drains may discharge into existing watercourses.
 See Section 1.2.10 of the iSWM Hydraulics Technical Manual for guidance related to the Tailwater elevation to be used for hydraulic grade line calculations. - d) The maximum hydraulic gradient shall not produce a velocity that exceeds 15 feet per second (fps).
 Table 3.8 shows the desirable velocities for most storm drainage design.
 Storm drains shall be designed to have a minimum mean velocity flowing full at 2.5 fps.